SeaHogs/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## **Implementation**
+## **Implementation of Undo**

 This section describes some noteworthy details on how certain features are implemented.

 ### Undo feature

 The undo mechanism uses polymorphism.
 Every command implements the execute and undo methods.
 Upon execution, the command is stored in a stack.
-If the user performs a undo command, the command at the top of the stack is popped and the undo method of the command is executed.
+If the user performs an `Undo` command, the command at the top of the stack is popped and the undo method of the command is executed.
 If the command contains a way for undoing, then it will perform the undo.
 If it doesn't, such as the `List` or `Help` command, then it will pop and repeat the process on the next item on the stack until there are no longer any items.
 The `CommandHistoryManager` is a singleton that manages a history of the user commands.

 Given below is an example usage scenario and how the undo mechanism behaves at each step.